ClaudiuGeorgiu/Obfuscapk/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: "\U0001F41E Bug report"
-about: Create a report to help us improve Obfuscapk
+about: "Create a bug report to help us improve Obfuscapk"
-title: ''
+title: ""
-labels: bug
+labels: "bug"
-assignees: ''
+assignees: ""
 ---

 <!--
 Thank you for reporting a problem with Obfuscapk.

 Please fill in as much of the template below as you can and, if possible, please provide code and apk file(s) needed to replicate the issue.
+If you leave out information, we can't help you as well.
 -->